haolin0/universal/README.md

 ## installation
 Adjust STASSID and STAPSK to match your network and mqtt_server, user and pass to match your MQTT server configuration.

 When programming, select at least 64k SPIFFS for configuration file.
-1M flash chip required for OTA to work.

 ## theory of operation
 When firmware starts, it will read configuration file for things to monitor.
 When running, it will send values using MQTT every 60 seconds.